DanielCarbajal314/NetAngularDockerExample/readme.md

 -   Hexagonal Aquitecure using
     - Mediator, UnitOfWork, Repository, facade, CQRS
 -   WepApi on Net6
+-   Unit Testing with Xunit
 -   Event Dispacher listening to RabbitMq
 -   Local Stack Service with initial Setup
+-   Using EFCore as ORM for SQL Server
 -   SignalR for messaging Asyncronuous Events

 ## Frontend